A Burning Desire

 The Little Match Girl Passion

 For Easter 2014 we combine a near-forgotten historic masterpiece with a recent Pulitzer Prize winning score.
-Based on Hans Christian Andersen’s fable, The Little Match Girl Passion is presented movingly in collaboration with acclaimed Scottish company, Theatre Cryptic.
+Based on Hans Christian Andersen’s fable, The Little Match Girl Passion is presented movingly in collaboration with acclaimed Scottish company, Cryptic.
 David Lang sets the well-known fable as a highly personal passion using biblical texts and crowd responses from Bach’s St Matthew Passion exploring Easter’s theme of purification.

 Well before Bach’s iconic passions, Christoph Demantius wrote polyphonic settings of the passion play that rate amongst the most richly expressive statements of the late Renaissance.
 The pairing of Demantius’ pathos and Lang’s insightful narrative takes us to the heart of the Easter sacrifice.

-The Little Match Girl Passion will be presented in semi-staged theatrical form by Theatre Cryptic (Glasgow) directed by Josh Armstrong in the atmospheric space of St Mary’s Crypt, St Mary’s Cathedral, Sydney.
+The Little Match Girl Passion will be presented in semi-staged theatrical form by Cryptic (Glasgow) directed by Josh Armstrong in the atmospheric space of St Mary’s Crypt, St Mary’s Cathedral, Sydney.